Okara (food): Uses

-Human consumption
+Culinary Use

-In Japan it is used in a side dish called unohana which consists of okara cooked with soy sauce, mirin, sliced carrots, burdock root and shiitake mushrooms.
+In Japan, it is used in a side dish called unohana which consists of okara cooked with soy sauce, mirin, sliced carrots, burdock root and shiitake mushrooms.

 Okara can be used to make tempeh, by fermenting with the fungus Rhizopus oligosporus, using a tempeh starter.
 It can make press cake tempeh using ingredients such as brown rice, bulgur wheat, soybeans and other legume and grain combinations.
 Okara is also eaten as red oncom by the Sundanese people on Java in Indonesia after fermentation by Neurospora.

 Okara is eaten in the Shandong cuisine of eastern China by steaming a wet mixture of okara that has been formed into blocks of zha doufu (also known as xiao doufu or cai doufu).

 The product is sometimes used as an ingredient in vegetarian burger patties.
-Additional uses include processing into a granola product, as an ingredient in soysage and as an ingredient in pâtés.
+Additional uses include processing into a granola product, as an ingredient in soysage, as an egg replacement in vegan quiche, and as an ingredient in pâtés.

 In Japan, there have been experiments with incorporating okara into ice cream.

-Livestock consumption
+Livestock Feed

 Most okara is used as animal feed, especially for farms in vicinity of soy milk or tofu factories.

-In pet food
+Pet Food

 The product is used as an ingredient in pet foods.

-As fertilizer or compost
+Gardening and Agricultural Use

 Okara is sometimes spread on fields as a natural nitrogen fertilizer.
 It adds tilth to the soil.
 Likewise, it can be added to compost to add organic nutrients and nitrogen.